antvis/G6/docs/manual/middle/elements/nodes/defaultNode.en.md

 The built-in nodes in G6 include circle, rect, ellipse, diamond, triangle, star, image, and modelRect. <br /> <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*FY3RTbDCz_8AAAAAAAAAAABkARQnAQ' width='750' height='100'>

 In this document, we will briefly introduce the built-in nodes in G6, the common property, and the way to configure the node type.
-To knwon more about each type of built-in nodes in G6, please refer to the corresponding documents in this directory.
+To know more about each type of built-in nodes in G6, please refer to the corresponding documents in this directory.

 ## Types of Default Nodes